Australia's famed Uluru closed off to climbers from 2019

 A significant date

-Uluru is not "Disnyeland" says officials.
+Uluru is not "Disnyeland," say officials.

 Scott Barbour/Getty Images AsiaPac/Getty Images